bratpeki/modern-milkytracker-guide/docs/basics.md

 | D#4 | .1 | .. | ... | ... | .. | .. | ... |
 ```

-They consist of pattern lines, which are a collection of cells that play at the same time.<br>
+They consist of pattern lines (rows), which are a collection of cells that play at the same time.<br>
 In the example above:

 ```